myst3m/clojure/readme.txt

 Getting Started: https://clojure.org/guides/getting_started

 To build and run locally with Ant:

-This is a fork of Clojure with dynamic compilation support on Android platform.
-The modifications are heavily inspired by https://github.com/clojure-android/clojure .

 To run:  java -cp clojure-${VERSION}.jar clojure.main
 To build locally with Ant: